pydata/xarray/doc/indexing.rst

     arr[arr['time.day'] > 1, arr['space'] != 'IL']

 This is a much simpler model than numpy's `advanced indexing`__.
-If you would like to do advanced-style array indexing in xray, you have several options:
+If you would like to do advanced-style array indexing in xarray, you have several options:

 * :ref:`pointwise indexing`
 * :ref:`masking with where`